Interview With Dancer and Choreographer Sven-Eric Muller

 When did you start all of this?
 What inspired you?

 I don’t have a favourite.
-All dance genres amaze me and is intertwined in some way.
+All dance genres amaze me and are intertwined in some way.

 Do you just dance or do you have an 8-5 job?